 Your bread and butter for AOE dmg as well as to provide a debuff for your DPS in the group.
 Be sure to line it up to hit as many mobs possible if in AOE situations, and rotate to keep the debuff up on bosses, you want to support your DPS with major fracture.
-You can swap this out with crushing weapon if there is another DPS that is providing major fracture.
 If you have someone who can provide major fracture, then go ahead and swap it out for Cutting Dive.

 3. Echoing Vigor